bifter/Wr.Umbraco.CampaignPhoneManager/README.md

 ## Implementing

 The first step is to add one 'Phone Manager' document type to your content structure.
 It is recommended to add it once below your site homepage(s) (if you have multiple sites, you can add it to all your sites to allow you to set up separate campaign details per site). **You might need to update your homepage(s) content type permissions to allow 'Phone Manager' as a child.**
 You will probably also want to create a 'custom list view' on the 'Phone Manager' document type so you can see relevant phone details easily.
 Some useful field you could use are: telephoneNumber; campaingCode; isDefault.
+You will also want to hide the Phone Manager item from your font-end navigation menu/site map!

 ![Phone Manager overview](/assets/phonemanager.jpg?raw=true "Phone Manager overview")